CSCfi/csc-user-guide/docs/data/sensitive-data/mk-findata.md

 # Accessing Data with a Findata Permit

-Accessing secondary use health or social data on SD Desktop requires a permit from the Findata authority.
-You need to have a data permit before starting the service access process at CSC.
-When everything is set up according to this guide, you can access the data through the Data Gateway application on your SD Desktop.

-You can apply for the permit for the secondary use of social and health data by logging in to Findata’s e-service.
-Instructions for applying for the data permit can be found on Findata's website.
+Accessing secondary use health or social data from public registries requires a permit from the Findata authority.
+You can apply for the data permit by logging in to Findata’s e-service.
+Instructions for applying for the data permit can be found on [Findata's website](https://findata.fi/en/permits/).

 After acquiring the permit, you can start the service access process at CSC.
-Next, we will walk you through the steps that need to be completed in order to access the sensitive data on SD Desktop.
+Next, we will walk you through the steps that need to be completed in order to access the dataset on SD Desktop.

 ## Service Access: How to Start Using SD Desktop